Redshark61/SportSee-Front/README.md

 - `VITE_API_URL` : the url of the API
 - `VITE_DEBUG` : `0` or `1` to enable or disable debug mode

+## Starting
+Since the project needs a user id to work, you must go to the url with the id at the end.
+For example `http://localhost:5173/12` to display the dashboard for the user with the id `12`.

 ## Using new endpoint